Events in UCIS

 Sponsored by the ESC's Jean Monnet Center of Excellence Grant, this lecture is part of the Center's 2017-18 Participation and Democracy Series.

 Osama Alomar is a prominent Syrian writer of al-quisa al-quasira jiddan, or what has been called “flash fiction.”
 These extremely short stories (sometimes only one or two sentences) have the appeal of a fable.
 Currently an exiled writer-in-residence at City of Asylum in Pittsburgh, Alomar will be conducting this session himself at City of Asylum (40 W. North Ave).
-Participants are asked to watch a 45-minute long dialogue between Prof. Uma Satyavolu (English) and Lisa Bromberg (Global Studies Center) prior to attending, to glean interesting background information on Alomar's innovative form and ideas for classroom use.
+Prof. Uma Satyavolu (English) will offer a lecture on Alomar's innovative form and ideas for classroom use.
 Books and Act 48 credit hours provided.
-Dinner TBA.
+Reception at City of Asylum.